amunna/learn_elasticsearch_from_example/README.md

-# Learn Elasticsearch From Example
+# Learn Elasticsearch From Examples
 ====================================

 We all love elasticsearch.
 Don't we?
 Elasticsearch (https://www.elastic.co/) is growing like crazy but unfortunately the documentation lacks concrete examples and little harder for people to formulate a query quickly.